Stream’s Global Edge Infrastructure For Low Latency at Scale

-With the above challenges in mind, it's clear that an alternative to the traditional region-based approach is necessary to ensure consistent high performance and low latency for users around the globe.
-Our solution was to create a network of edge servers and use a combination of DNS and BGP to route user traffic to the nearest edge.
+With the above challenges in mind, it's clear that an alternative to the traditional region-based approach is necessary to ensure consistently high performance and low latency for users around the globe.
+Our solution was to create a network of edge servers and combine DNS and BGP to route user traffic to the nearest edge.

-In this setup, the TLS handshake, preflight requests, and TCP retransmissions all happen between the client and an edge to ensure low latency, instead of traversing a longer distance across more networks.
+In this setup, the TLS handshake, preflight requests, and TCP retransmissions happen between the client and an edge to ensure low latency instead of traversing a longer distance across more networks.

 GDPR Compliance with Stream Edge Infrastructure

-Many organizations that use Stream Chat must demonstrate that their software products are GDPR compliant.
-These organizations may have questions about how data storage works given the international distribution of the new edge infrastructure.
-In order to meet the requirements of GDPR and similar regulatory frameworks, data is still only stored in one region.
-We're committed to ensuring that the Stream Chat API and SDKs always come with the tools you need to integrate fully compliant messaging functionality.
+Many organizations that use Stream must demonstrate that their software products are GDPR compliant.
+Given the international distribution of our edge infrastructure, these organizations may have questions about how data storage works.
+Data is only stored in one region to meet the requirements of GDPR and similar regulatory frameworks.
+We're committed to ensuring that the Stream's APIs and SDKs always come with the tools you need to integrate fully compliant messaging functionality.